nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 - Should be a Command-line Interface application.
 - Should work on any common Operating System (Windows, Linux or OS-X platform) as long as Java 11 is installed in the system.
-- Should be user-friendly to new and expert creative writers with average or fast typing speed.
+- Should be user-friendly to new and expert creative writers with average typing speed.
 - Should help creative writers do their tasks faster by commands rather than any other programs that uses mouses and other pointing devices.
 - Should display characters in ISO basic Latin alphabet and basic numbers correctly.
 - Should have local storage of editable text files (.txt).